ABNG/Trading-Instrument-App/README.md

 # Trading Instruments Real-Time Price Ticker Application

 > **Note:** Due to limitations of the free-tier Finnhub API, only one app can listen to the WebSocket data per account at a time.
-If multiple apps are running simultaneously, only one app will receive real-time data.
+If multiple apps are running simultaneously, only one app will receive real-time data. i pushed my api key with the project because it is an assessment project. if you want to use your own api key, replace the key in .env file.

 ### Overview